 The industry is a major private sector employer.
 FILM & TV INDUSTRY EMPLOYMENT

-340,000 DIRECT JOBS engaged in producing, marketing, and manufacturing motion pictures, television shows, and video content.
-587,000 DIRECT JOBS engaged in distributing motion pictures, television shows, and video content to consumers, e.g. at movie theaters, television broadcasters, cable and pay TV companies, and online video services.
+319,000 DIRECT JOBS engaged in producing, marketing, and manufacturing motion pictures, television shows, and video content.

+573,000 DIRECT JOBS engaged in distributing motion pictures, television shows, and video content to consumers, e.g. at movie theaters, television broadcasters, cable and pay TV companies, and online video services.
 Direct industry jobs employs more people than other major sectors, including mining, oil & natural gas extraction, crop production, utility system construction, and rental & leasing services.
 The production and distribution of motion pictures and television programs is one of the nation's most valuable cultural and economic resources.
-FILM & TV INDUSTRY WAGES suppliers, and digital equipment suppliers, as well as other industry related jobs, such as in consumer products, video retailing, and theme parks.
-In all, as much as \$250,000 can be injected into local economies per day when a film shoots on location.
-The industry provides quality jobs, with higher than average salaries. higher salary than the national average for direct jobs overall higher salary than the national average for production jobs small businesses employing fewer than 10 people SMALL BUSINESSES
+FILM & TV INDUSTRY WAGES earned by workers supported by the industry around the country.
+Total jobs and wages includes the jobs and wages supported at thousands of companies relying on the industry, such as caterers, dry cleaners, lumber suppliers, and digital equipment suppliers, as well as other industry related jobs, such as in consumer products, video retailing, and theme parks.
+The industry provides quality jobs, with higher than average salaries.